Eco-costs: Eco-costs 2025

 The Delft University of Technology has developed a single indicator for S-LCA as well, the so-called s-eco-costs, to incorporate the sometimes appalling working conditions in production chains (e.g. production of garments, mining of metals).
 Aspects are the low minimum wages in developing countries (the "fair wage deficit"), the aspects of "child labour" and extreme poverty", the aspect of "excessive working hours", and the aspect of "OSH (Occupational Safety and Health)".
 The s-eco-costs system has been published in the Journal of Cleaner Production.

 Prevention costs versus damage costs

 Prevention measures will decrease the costs of the damage, related to environmental pollution.
 The damage costs are in most cases higher compared to the prevention costs.
-So the total effect of prevention measures on our society is that it results in a better environment at less total costs.
+So the total effect of prevention measures on society is that it results in a better environment at less total costs.

 Discussion

 There are many 'single indicators' for LCA.
 Basically, they fall into three categories: